spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

   1. Statements for works that are in copyright (Choose #4 or #5)
   2. Statements for works that are not in copyright (Choose #1, #2 or #3)
   3. Statements for works where the copyright status is unclear or unknown (Choose #6)
   4. Creative Commons.
 All Creative Commons licenses and legal tools can only be applied by, or with the permission, from the rights holder.
-If the rights holder granted a Creative Commons license (Choose #7, #8, #9, #10, #11, #12, #13)
+If the rights holder granted a Creative Commons license (Choose #7, #8, #9, #10, #11, #12, #13) In addition, select the known Creative Commons license in the License field.

 **Example (Unknown/unclear):**